ipshitag/Natural-Language-Processing/README.md

 In the broadest sense, we can say that natural processing is the *synthesising* and *processing* of human languages.
 NLP ranges from simple pattern making using regular expressions to deep neural nets trying to translate languages.

 # Little History
+NLP research started in the *1950* as a central part of artificial intelligence.
+There have had been made many seminal works in this field, but the accuracy and success was not achieved, because of the **ambiguity** in languages.

+A good example prevalent at that time was --> *“The spirit is strong, but the flesh is weak” is incorrectly translated into “The vodka is delicious, but the meat tastes bad.”*

+From the late *1980* rule based methods were gradually replaced by machine learning and statistical methods which were proven to be much more successful.
+One of the example of statistical and ML method is as follows *if a verb is followed by a noun more frequently than a verb in data, then we put higher probability on “noun” when seeing an unknown or ambiguous word after a verb.*

+As a result there was a resurgence in NLP technologies.
+In NLP algorithms, the use of linguistic rules is transformed into the use of features, or linguistic patterns for which statistics are collected and used by machine learning models.

+From 2000's deep learning methods have overtaken theML and statistical based models.
+With growing time, the influence of lingusitic is weakening over NLP.

 # Basic Text Processing